 No-one wants to cause offence when they travel to a foreign country.
 So, it’s well worth reading up on the local laws and customs before you travel.

 It can be a great exercise for students too – they can research the local laws and customs and you could discuss these with them to help them gain a deeper insight into the culture.

-As ever, the British Foreign and Commonwealth Office offers excellent guidance on the local laws and customs in the country you’re visiting.
+As ever, the FCDO offers excellent guidance on the local laws and customs in the country you’re visiting.

 Taking photographs or making videos, which are typical activities, can be misunderstood by the authorities in some countries, so this is something to be aware of.

-Generally, military bases, government buildings and train stations are the type of buildings around which taking photos can cause an issue but, again, more information can be found on the British Foreign and Commonwealth Office website.
+Generally, military bases, government buildings and train stations are the type of buildings around which taking photos can cause an issue but, again, more information can be found on the FCDO website.

 And if you’re taking pictures of the locals, it’s always best to ask whether they’re happy to be photographed – most will be happy to oblige!

 Just being aware of these things in advance will mean you and your group are fully prepared for your trip, helping it to run smoothly!